In this article, you’ll find answers to questions like:

 You may have heard “breast is best,” but is breast milk really that much more beneficial for your baby than formula?

-“Most definitely!” says Carol Tognacci, formerly of Healthy Mothers, Healthy Babies Coalition of Palm Beach County.
+“Most definitely!” says Carol Tognacci, former program manager for Healthy Mothers, Healthy Babies Coalition of Palm Beach County.
 “Breast milk has the perfect combination of proteins, fats, vitamins and carbohydrates your baby needs.”

 1. WHY IS BREAST MILK CALLED LIQUID GOLD?